syncthing/docs/users/config.rst

     When exchanging index information for incomplete transfers, only take into account files that have at least this many blocks.

+unackedNotificationID
+    ID of a notification to be displayed in the web GUI.
+Will be removed once the user acknowledged it (e.g. an transition notice on an upgrade).

+trafficClass
+    Specify a type of service (TOS)/traffic class of outgoing packets.

+weakHashSelectionMethod
+    Specify whether weak hashing is used, possible options are ``WeakHashAlways``, ``WeakHashNever`` and ``WeakHashAuto``.
+Deciding
+    automatically means running benchmarks at startup to decide whether the performance impact is acceptable (this is the default).

+stunServer
+    Specify whether weak hashing is used, possible options are

+stunKeepaliveSeconds
+    Specify whether weak hashing is used, possible options are

+kcpNoDelay, kcpUpdateIntervalMs, kcpFastResend, kcpCongestionControl, kcpSendWindowSize, kcpReceiveWindowSize

 defaultFolderPath
     The UI will propose to create new folders at this path.
 This can be disabled by setting this to an empty string.

+relayServer
+    .. deprecated:: v0.13.0
+       You can now specify custom relay servers with ``listenAddress``.

+    Lists one or more relay servers, on the format ``relay://hostname:port``.
+    Alternatively, a relay list can be loaded over https by using an URL like ``dynamic+https://somehost/path``.
+The default loads the list of relays from the relay pool server, ``relays.syncthing.net``.

+pingTimeoutS
+    .. deprecated:: v0.12.0

+    Ping-timeout in seconds.
+Don't change it unless you are having issues due to slow response time (slow connection/cpu) and large index exchanges.

+pingIdleTimeS
+    .. deprecated:: v0.12.0

+    Ping interval in seconds.
+Don't change it unless you feel it's necessary.

 .. _listen-addresses: